godotengine/godot-docs/classes/class_parallaxlayer.rst

 - void **set_mirroring** **(** :ref:`Vector2<class_Vector2>` value **)**
 - :ref:`Vector2<class_Vector2>` **get_mirroring** **(** **)**

-The ParallaxLayer's :ref:`Texture2D<class_Texture2D>` repeating.
+The interval, in pixel units, at which the ParallaxLayer is drawn repeatedly.
 Useful for creating an infinite scrolling background.
-If an axis is set to ``0``, the :ref:`Texture2D<class_Texture2D>` will not be repeated.
+If an axis is set to ``0``, the ParallaxLayer will be drawn only once along that direction.

+Notice that if you want the repeatition to pixel-perfect match a :ref:`Texture2D<class_Texture2D>` displayed by a child node, you should account for any scale applied to the texture when defining this interval.
+E.g., if you use a child :ref:`Sprite2D<class_Sprite2D>` scaled to `0.5` to display a 600x600 texture, and want this sprite to be repeated continuously horizontally, you should set the mirroring to `Vector2(300, 0)`.

 If the length of the viewport axis is bigger than twice the repeated axis size, it will not repeat infinitely, as the parallax layer only draws 2 instances of the texture at any given time.
+The visibility window is calculated from the parent's :ref:`ParallaxBackground<class_ParallaxBackground>` position, not the layer's own position.
+So, if you use mirroring, **do not** change the ParallaxLayer position relative to its parent.
+Instead, if you need to adjust the background's position, set the `offset` property in the parent :ref:`ParallaxBackground<class_ParallaxBackground>`.

-\ **Note:** Despite its name, the texture will not be mirrored, it will simply be repeated.
+\ **Note:** Despite its name, the drawing will not be mirrored, it will simply be repeated.

 .. rst-class:: classref-item-separator